-Ongoing research and evaluation into the response of key flora and fauna to fire, in collaboration with the community, non-government organisations, universities and other government agencies, will continue to inform the fire management approach.
+Ongoing research and evaluation into the response of key species to fire, in collaboration with the community, non-government organisations, universities and other government agencies, will continue to inform the fire management approach.

 Manage threats to natural areas to conserve wildlife, recover priority species, and maintain ecosystems.